BHTY/UFC32/README.md

 - For loops
 - Preprocessor
 - Comments (both C89 and C99 style)
-- Assigning a u32 to a char value (or array of char values)
+- Assigning a char value or array to a u32

 There are currently no plans to add support for structs, or any C++ features/constructs at this time.